Download OpenAPI specification:Download

 A child node is itself again split into two nodes and so on.

-Splitting stops when
+Splitting stops when:

 The final un-split nodes are called leaf nodes (the square nodes).
 Not only are those records that belong to leaf nodes

-grouped to have similar (if not the same) TARGET
+grouped to have similar (if not the same) TARGET values, but they also tend to have extreme values.

 By inspecting the predicates that lead to the leaf nodes, therefore, one can learn the reasons for good (or the cause of bad) performance of the KPI.